mantidproject/mantidimaging/docs/developer_guide/gpu_mode.rst

-The arguments passed to the median filter are the original 2D image array, the padded data array, the X and Y dimensions of the original image array, and the filter size.
-All arguments besides the original data array are required to be constant.
+The arguments passed to the median filter are the original 2D image array, the padded image array, the X and Y dimensions of the original image array, and the filter size.
+All arguments besides the original data array are required to be constant as the original data array is the only value that is overwritten.

 The :code:`__global__` header indicates that this function can be called from the CPU.